 - Most mental health problems present in the child and adolescent age range.
 Fifty percent of all mental health problems are established by 14 years of age and 75% by age 24.4

-- Suicide is now the leading cause of death for both males and females 5-19 years of age across the UK.5 Suicide rates are significantly higher in children and young people in Northern Ireland than the rest of the UK.6
+- Suicide is now the leading cause of death for both males and females 5-19 years of age across England and Wales.5 Suicide rates are significantly higher in children and young people in Northern Ireland than the rest of the UK.6

 - Risk of developing an eating disorder is highest in males and females between 13 and 17 years of age.
 Anorexia nervosa has the highest mortality of any psychiatric disorder in adolescence.7